logo

 da_tmp

-<xarray.DataArray 't2m' (time: 84, latitude: 721, longitude: 1440)>
+<xarray.DataArray 't2m' (valid_time: 84, latitude: 721, longitude: 1440)> Size: 349MB

 [87212160 values with dtype=float32]